Papaya fruit is a rich source of vitamin A.

 Practice weeding regularly to keep the field weed-free.
-Black polythene mulch will ensure in getting high yields and growth of papaya.
+Black polythene mulch will ensure getting high yields and growth of papaya.
 In papaya cultivation, sawdust and peat mulches are also used for good results.

 Papaya responds well to better water management.
 Adequate irrigation helps in rapid fruit development and regular yield.
 The plant is highly sensitive to waterlogged conditions, and hence it is most important to prevent waterlogging.
 In well-drained soils, irrigation at shorter intervals during the early crop stages results in good establishment and also encourages better plant development.
 The dense root system is fairly drought resistant, but irrigation may be required in dry months.
 Provide irrigation for every 7-10 days interval.

-Earthing up in papaya is very important to practice which is practiced after 4th, 6th, and 8th months after planting the seedlings.
+Earthing up in papaya is very important to practice which is practiced after the 4th, 6th, and 8th months after planting the seedlings.

 Staking is provided to the growing plants during their developmental stages to prevent the plants against high-velocity winds and to prevent lodging etc. bamboo sticks or other sticks are used to provide staking.

 It is a very important operation when fruit-bearing occurs in clusters instead of single to ensure the proper development of fruits.

-Weak and diseased plants, along with excess male plants, need to be uprooted as soon as after plants flowering.
+Weak and diseased plants, along with excess male plants, need to be uprooted as soon as after plants flower.

 We can harvest the ripe papaya fruits within 12 – 14 months after transplanting.
-Mature fruits turn into yellow color during repining.
-We can harvest the ripe fruits from directly from the tree, but the problem is there might be the tendency of damage to the ripe fruits by the birds, watery latex is considered as the harvesting index.
-Mature fruits are harvested with the help of hand without causing any injury to the fruits.
+Mature fruits turn yellow color during repining.
+We can harvest the ripe fruits directly from the tree, but the problem is there might be the tendency of damage to the ripe fruits by the birds, watery latex is considered as the harvesting index.
+Mature fruits are harvested with the help of a hand without causing any injury to the fruits.

-Quantity of yield depends upon various factors like the type of variety, fertility status of the land, and cultural practices adopted, etc. average yield may vary between 50 -100 tons.
+Quantity of yield depends upon various factors like the type of variety, fertility status of the land, cultural practices adopted, etc. average yield may vary between 50 -100 tons.
 On average one tree produces around 120 – 150 fruits which may weigh 0.45-kilogram to 7.2-kilograms.

 Benefits of papaya